Sweden. Northvolt Ett AB

 |Amount in USD:

 This loan contributes to climate change mitigation: 100%

-The special purpose vehicle Northvolt Ett AB is fully-owned by Northvolt AB.
-Northvolt is a European supplier of sustainable battery cells and systems.
-Founded in 2016 to enable the European transition to a decarbonised future, the company plans to deliver the world’s greenest lithium-ion battery with a minimal CO2 footprint and the highest ambitions for recycling.
+The special purpose vehicle Northvolt Ett AB is owned by Northvolt AB, a supplier of sustainable batteries from green factories.
+Founded in 2016 to enable the European transition to a decarbonised future, the company plans to deliver the world’s greenest lithium-ion battery with a minimal CO2 footprint and the highest recycling ambitions.
 Among Northvolt AB’s owners, investors, industrial partners and customers are the founder Peter Carlsson, VW AG, BMW AG, Audi AG, Scania AB, Volvo Group, Goldman Sachs Asset Management, the Danish pension fund ATP and the UK asset manager Baillie Gifford.

 Fulfilment of NIB's mandate

 Northvolt’s investment will significantly increase its production capacity from 16 to 45 GWh/y, and the need for labour will strongly increase between 2023 and 2026.
 The company is also investing more resources in Northvolt Labs to boost their R&D capabilities.
 It is therefore expected that the investments will lead to a considerable increase in both employment and GDP.